Emergency Medical Technician

 - Deliver patient care in a variety of settings

-Apply online at tulsatech.edu.
-Applications can also be obtained in the counseling offices on any of the campuses; at the Career Services Center located on the Memorial Complex; or by calling (918) 828-5000.
+Create an account to start your application today.
+Printed applications are also available in the counseling office at any of our six campus locations, at the Career Services Center on the Lemley Memorial Campus or by calling (918) 828-5000.

 Prior to the start of the clinical practicum, students must:

 Undergo a criminal background check including sex offender registration as required by the Oklahoma Child Care Facilities Licensing Act that requires individuals providing care to children under the age of 18 to be free of any criminal history that would indicate a potential for violent abuse against another person.
 Information provided on the criminal background check may impact student clinical eligibility.

 Provide verification of immunizations through vaccination records, titer (blood test) results, or declination statements.
 A list of specific immunizations may be obtained by calling 918.828.5000.

 The drug screening is required for all students and will be completed sometime before clinicals.

 Adult students must pay a fee to participate in the online immunization tracking system.